suresh-gandhi/Problem-Solving/Linked Lists/Remove Linked List Elements.md

             if(present->val == val)
                 past->next = present->next;

-            //If node is not to be deleted, we move forward else
+            //If node is not to be deleted, we update the past else
                 past = past->next;